workadaptive/content/_articles/why-ides-solve-ai-memory-problem.md

 There's a fascinating study making rounds in AI research circles right now.

-Researchers benchmarked LLMs against the Cattell-Horn-Carroll (CHC) theory of intelligence.
-You know, the gold standard framework psychologists use for human cognitive assessment.
+Researchers benchmarked LLMs against the Cattell-Horn-Carroll (CHC) theory of intelligence—the gold standard framework psychologists use for human cognitive assessment.

 The radar chart tells a striking story: